 To bind the Filter web action to a label:

-To delete a filter condition, select it and click .
-To adjust the order of the filter conditions, click or .
+.
+To adjust the order of the filter conditions, click

 At runtime, when the specified event occurs on the label, the selected data component will be filtered based on the predefined conditions.